Olympic Hot Springs Road Closed

 Winter is a great time to visit Olympic National Park.
 The summer crowds are gone and recreational opportunities are numerous.

-During the winter season, Hurricane Ridge Road is open Friday through Sunday, holiday Mondays, and additional days during the Christmas holiday, weather and road conditions permitting.
+During the winter season, the Hurricane Ridge Road is open Friday through Sunday (and holiday Mondays), weather and road conditions permitting.

 All vehicles are required to carry tire chains when traveling above the Heart O' the Hills entrance station during the winter season.
 This requirement applies to all vehicles (including four-wheel-drive), regardless of tire type or weather conditions.
 Click here for additional information.